liquidctl/liquidctl/docs/developer/capturing-usb-traffic.md

 ## Capturing USB traffic on a native Windows host

 Get [Wireshark].
-During the Wireshark setup, enable the installation of USBPCap for experimental capturing of USB traffic.
+During the Wireshark setup, enable the installation of USBPcap for experimental capturing of USB traffic.
 Reboot.

 To capture some USB traffic, start Wireshark, double click the USBPcap1 interface to start capturing all traffic on it, and proceed to [Finding the